mipidisaster/miLibrary/README.md

 # Build Tree
 ![build tree](/_image/Build_tree.png)

+v0.2.1
+* Introduces changes made in the branch 'wip-#5-stepper-improvements', these changes have been captured within Pull Request #6 (PR[#6](https://github.com/mipidisaster/miLibrary/pull/6/))
+* Issue [#5](https://github.com/mipidisaster/miLibrary/issues/5) closed at this tag

 v0.2.0 -> wip-#5 (actual name - 'wip-#5-stepper-improvements')
 * Branch used to make improvements to the Stepper class, as part of fix for issue [#5](https://github.com/mipidisaster/miLibrary/issues/5)
 * Additionally, first time making use of branches - still learning and figuring out how to use it